Akshat2512/Crime-Prediction/README.md

 ## Features

 - <b>Login page:</b> User can Create, Login in his Account, user data will be saved in the database.
-- <b>API Integration:</b>  With the Integration of [Mapbox APIs](https://docs.mapbox.com/), allows visualization of crime Hotspots and clusters on maps.
+- <b>Change Maps:</b> User can change map layers (eg, Streets, Satellite, etc.)
-- <b>Crime Analysis:</b> The app provides crime analysis using graphs and displayed on map alongside.
+- <b>Crime Analysis:</b> The app provides a new way to analyze crimes using graphs and displayed on map alongside.
 - <b>Crime Prediction:</b> The prediction results of the selected city are displayed, making it easy for users to analyse future crimes graphically.

 ## How It Works
 - Frontend:
 The frontend is built using modern web technologies such as HTML5, CSS, Javascript and Python Flask.
 It provides a user-friendly interface for interacting with the app.
-I have also integrated Mapbox APIs, to provide better crime analysis using graphs, Hotspots and Clusters.
+With the Integration of [Mapbox APIs](https://docs.mapbox.com/), allows visualization of crime Hotspots and clusters on maps.
+Used libraries like Chart.js, allows visualize crimes using charts and graphs.
+I have also integrated Mapbox APIs, to provide better crime analysis using Maps,  Hotspots and Clusters.

 Here’s a sneak peek of the frontend: